etan18/Obsidian-Notes/Humanities & Social Science/food systems.md

 These interconnected parts are heavily reliant on one another.
 Smaller farms may only have a few buyers act as a large portion of their revenue stream, or vice versa.

-Food supply chains face unique challenges that question the applicability of general supply chain strategies.
-For example,
-- Safety stock: holding additional goods to meet demand fluctuations is not easily transferable to food supply chains due to the challenge of product deterioration, perishability, and waste.

 >[!idea] Barriers to Executing Change in Supply Chains
 >- Lack of stakeholder support or participation